diasfusuy/AWS-UDEMY-/2-IAM/README.md

 Note: It is important to have access to the whichever multifactor you have because if you cannot get access to the multifactor, you cannot get access to the AWS.

+## IAM Security Tools
+- IAM Credentials Report provides an account-level overview of all users and their credential statuses.
+- IAM Access Advisor offers user-level insights into granted service permissions and their last access times.
+- Access Advisor helps enforce the principle of least privilege by identifying unused permissions.
+- Utilizing these tools enhances security management within IAM.

 ## AWS CloudShell
 - AWS CloudShell provides a browser-based terminal for issuing commands against AWS.
 - CloudShell is only available in certain regions, so users must check availability.